 - The inability to perform your past work;

 - The inability to perform any other job, based upon your age, education and work experience.

 While these elements seem simple enough, the volume of rules and regulations that govern the Social Security Administration are enormous and complex.
-Hiring an experienced attorney to represent you before the Social Security Administration can greatly simplify the process, and increase your peace of mind.
+Hiring an accredited disability representative to represent you before the Social Security Administration can greatly simplify the process, and increase your peace of mind.

 Edmonson Law Firm can help you apply for SSDI, will assist you through the administrative appeals process, gather your medical evidence and submit it to SSA, prepare a hearing brief for the Administrative Law Judge, and, of course, attend your hearing.
 We speak Disability.